cvxgrp/qcml/README.md

 =======
 In no particular order, the future of this project...

+* C code generation for ECOS
 * CUDA and GPU support for large-scale solvers
-* C code generation
 * test cases
 * example suite
 * user guide
 * a solver based on scientific computing (just walks parse trees)
-* a lex/yacc C API?

 Support
 =======
 This project is supported in large part by an XDATA grant, supported by the Air Force Research Laboratory grant FA8750-12-2-0306.

 <!-- Syntax